What To Do When Tattoo Peels – The Peeling And Healing Process

-When Does Peeling Begin?
+When Does the Peeling Stage Begin?

-Your skin sheds millions of cells everyday without you noticing it.
-When your tattoo begins to peel, you’ll notice it because the skin cells you shed come off in larger, colored chunks containing .
+You shed millions of cells from every day without you noticing it.
+When your begins to , you’ll notice it because the you shed come off in larger, colored chunks containing .

-It Looks and Feels Bad
+The Tattoo Looks and Feels Bad

 Moisturizing is Essential

-For the first three days after you get your tattoo, you should be washing, drying, and putting ointment on it regularly.
+For the first three days after you get your tattoo, you should be cleaning your tattoo and washing, drying, and putting ointment on it regularly.

 Putting lotion on your tattoo regularly will help relieve the itchiness you feel as well as improve your tattoo’s appearance.